tebben/kanemi/README.md

   - Projection conversion between the HDF5 grid and EPSG:4326 (both directions)
   - Read image data and their time attribute
   - Get pixel values and mm/hr for a specific location (xy/lonlat)
-- Simple CLI tool only for demonstration yet
+- Simple CLI tool only for demonstration currently

 ## Roadmap